by Fabienne van Eck

 But there is a great challenge…

-Samer is the supervisor of Ghirass’ Educational Toys Library (and a teacher at the Adult Literacy Program).
+Samer is the supervisor of Ghirass’ Educational Toys Library, a teacher at the Adult Literacy Program, and one of our trainees.
 Any new activity that Samer learns during our training, she will immediately apply in the next few days in her workshops.
-This means that all the children involved in Ghirass’ activities, including the outreach villages, will know my songs, dances and games.
+This means that all the children in Ghirass’ activities, including the outreach villages, will soon know my songs, dances and games.

-I was ready to teach the children the new song, when Nura, the girl next to me sang the song while I had just introduced the movements.
+I was ready to teach the children the new song, when Nura started singing.
 How come she knew the song?
 I hadn’t sung it yet in Aida camp and I wrote it myself, so it was impossible that she knew it from before.
 But then I remembered that I had sung it the week before in one of the villages from Ghirass’ outreach program.
 And yes, Samer had been in that workshop.